viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

 Full code here [viniciusvasti](https://github.com/viniciusvasti/aws-rest_api_gateway-terraform-serverless-training)

-* Some details are different because a implemented this in portuguese before.
+* Some details are different because an implemented this in portuguese before.
 So "my api" is "minha api" in the images, sorry for that.

 ### Related Posts
 - <a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-1">AWS API Gateway + Terraform + Serverless Framework - Part 1</a>